How Long Do White Dwarfs Last

 • Cooling Process: White dwarfs gradually cool down as they radiate their heat into space.
 This cooling process is extremely slow, taking billions or even trillions of years.

 • Black Dwarf: The theoretical endpoint of a white dwarf's evolution is a black dwarf, a cold, dark stellar remnant that no longer emits significant amounts of light or heat.
-However, the universe is not yet old enough for any black dwarfs to have formed.
+On the flip side, the universe is not yet old enough for any black dwarfs to have formed.

 • Electron Degeneracy Pressure: This quantum mechanical effect provides the support against gravity that prevents white dwarfs from collapsing further.